kevin0120/mix/plugins/inputs/bond/README.md

   ## If not specified, then default is /proc
   # host_proc = "/proc"

-  ## By default, telegraf gather stats for all bond interfaces
+  ## By default, rush gather stats for all bond interfaces
   ## Setting interfaces will restrict the stats to the specified
   ## bond interfaces.
   # bond_interfaces = ["bond0"]